 I’m aware of the existence of vegan pancake mixes, but in my opinion, making things from scratch is always so much more rewarding, and it doesn’t necessarily take more time!
 Plus, even vegan mixes can have processed ingredients and weird chemicals added “to preserve shelf life” etc. When I make the pancake batter myself, I always have the benefit of knowing what went into it – that alone gives me peace of mind!

-Our breakfast routine has forever changed when I stumbled upon this beautiful recipe on My Little Celebration blog.
+Our breakfast routine has forever changed when I stumbled upon this beautiful recipe on My Little Celebration blog (now defunct).
 The girl who runs it has some interesting – but not always vegan – recipe ideas.
 I hardly ever follow a recipe word-for-word (guilty!), so naturally I had to tweak this recipe a bit.
 My number one concern?
 Eliminating the added oil from the recipe to make it healthier.
 I think the results speak for themselves:

 Out of all kinds of vegan pancakes I’ve made so far these are Rob’s favorite!
 He loves bananas, I love oatmeal – these guys have them both!
 Because the recipe calls for rolled oats, these pancakes come out nice and dense, but not shoe leather-tough.